ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](threshold_posterize.gif)](threshold_posterize.gif)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > Note that "`-threshold`" treats any transparency in an image as a matte channel, not an alpha channel (just as it is stored internally within IM).
 > As such caution is needed if you plan to apply this operator to the alpha channel.
 > See [Matte Channel](../masking/#matte) for more details.

-For a more automatic thresholding technique, you can use a [Two Color Quantization](#two_color) technique that we showed previously.
+For a more automatic thresholding technique, you can use the [Two Color Quantization](#two_color) technique that we showed previously.

 For example, this will threshold the image based on the best two colors found in the image.
 These colors may not necessarily be greyscale or even opposites, just the two colors that best represent the whole image.